Welcome to Historic Port Deposit, the little town with a big heart!

 Get involved in Port Deposit!

-Click the button below for more details regarding duties, terms, and time commitments.
+Click the button below for more details.

 Aerial Video - Courtesy of Odyssey Studios